KWIK BIO

 Work:

 to assist in office work and some music chores.
-While he was with Sy he worked with Dick Jacobs (arranger), Johnny Warrington (arranger), and the full roster of recording artists at Decca.
+While I was with Sy I worked with Dick Jacobs (arranger), Johnny Warrington (arranger), and the full roster of recording artists at Decca.
 (Louis Armstrong, Bing Crosby, Andrews Sisters, Jolson, Tommy Dorsey, Sarah Vaughan, Mills Brothers, etc.)

 I worked full time in just about every area of the music industry.
 Joined the American Federation of Musicians in 1949 and Local 802 in 1950.
 Just after high school (summer of '49) I worked a hotel in the Catskills playing piano with a band.
 We played for dancing during the week and played for the shows on the weekend.